kellyjadams/data-analytics-resources/README.md

 ## Data Analytics Resources

 Below are the best resources I've found related to data analytics whether it's learning new skills, hosting a portfolio, or get inspiration from creators.

-I will update these resources periodically as I find new resources.
+Please add any links you have found helpful with PR.

 Notes:
-- This is also available on my website: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
-The difference between the repo and the website is the website contains my personal commentary on each of the resources, the repo only has the links.
+- This is also available as a blog post: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
+The difference between the repo and the blog post is the post contains my personal commentary on each of the resources, the repo only has the links.
+Anything I find particularly useful I will add to my blog with my commentary.
 - This repo includes 1 affiliate links, indicated with a * at the end for the course I built.
 If you decide to purchase the extras for the course through this link, I may receive a small commission at no extra cost to you.
 This support helps me continue to provide content.
 Thank you for your support! **All other links on this page *aren’t* affiliate links.**

-Please add any links you have found helpful with PR.

 ## Overview